 There are community-driven efforts to achieve GHG emission reduction targets within, and adjacent to, Cascade's service areas.
-On February 7, 2022, the Bellingham City Council passed an ordinance requiring electric space and water heating equipment for new commercial and large (4-plus story) multifamily buildings.
+On February 7, 2022, the Bellingham City Council passed an ordinance requiring electric space and water heating equipment for new commercial and large (i.e., 4-plus story) multifamily buildings.
 The electric-only mandate for space and water heating does not apply to single family construction, detached houses, duplexes, townhomes or row houses.
 The ordinance took effect on August 7, 2022.
-Cascade continues to engage both internally and externally on pathways to reduce GHG emissions and support the environmental priorities of the City and other communities we serve.
-This includes potential consideration of networked geothermal pilot efforts following the passage of the HB 2131, the Thermal Energy Network (TENs) bill in Washington.
+However, voters' approval of Initiative 2066 may have long-term implications for the passage of state and local policies with impacts to the usage of natural gas.
+Cascade continues to monitor associated litigation pertaining to the Washington State Building Code and I-2066.
+In the meantime, Cascade continues to engage both internally and externally on pathways to reduce GHG emissions and support the environmental priorities of the communities we serve.
+This includes the onboarding of a Thermal Energy Networks (TENs) manager to support the Company's pursuit of networked thermal energy pilots following the passage of HB 2131, the TENs bill in Washington.

-Additional efforts in Oregon have included a pilot energy assessment for Cascade's transportation customers in the Bend region, which is ongoing and offers pathways for further GHG reductions which were shared with participants.
+Cascade's decarbonization-related efforts in Oregon have included a pilot energy assessment for Cascade's transportation customers in the Bend region.
+These efforts are ongoing and offer pathways for further GHG reductions which are shared with the energy assessment participants.
 Cascade will continue engaging with our local communities to support GHG emission reduction targets and goals while supporting the triple bottom line of economics, equity, and sustainability.

-Cascade ensures policies and regulatory activities like those mentioned above are taken into consideration when determining GHG emissions compliance or carbon costs for the IRP analyses.
+Cascade integrates policies and regulatory activities like those mentioned above and they are taken into consideration when determining GHG emissions compliance or carbon costs for the IRP analyses.
 The Company considers both proposed and final regulations and legislation in this process.
 The following subsections provide discussion of the policy and regulatory developments that have been most informative in evaluating carbon impacts on Cascade's operations and customers.
 Cascade also includes discussion on the Company's GHG emissions, and actions and commitments the Company has taken to reduce GHG emissions.